hemadharshini-k/hemadharshini-k/README.md

 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about anything related to web development and cloud computing.
 - 📫 How to reach me: hemadharshini837@gmail.com
-- ⚡ Fun fact: I love painting and playing the piano in my free time.
+- ⚡ Fun fact: I love listening music and travelling.

 ## Skills
 - **Languages:** Python, JavaScript, Java, C++